 I'm an F-1 student who graduated with a bachelor’s degree in biology.
 I’m working in a lab, and would like to keep working here as long as possible – am I eligible for a STEM extension?

 The answer is most likely yes.
-As it sounds like you have already heard, F-1 students who have graduated from a STEM-designated degree program and who accept positions in science, technology, engineering, or mathematics can receive an extra 17 months of work permission as Optional Practical Training (OPT).
-That allows them a total of 29 months of OPT work authorization.
+As it sounds like you have already heard, F-1 students who have graduated from a STEM-designated degree program and who accept positions in science, technology, engineering, or mathematics can receive an extra 17 months of work permission as Optional Practical Training (OPT), allowing them a total of 29 months of OPT work authorization.
 Starting May 10, 2016, the allowable extension will become 24 months.

 In order to be eligible for the 17-month OPT STEM extension, you must: